MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Labels.md

         - From the navigation menu on the left, select **Reporting** > **Templates**> **Labels**, and then select either **Keyword**, **Ad**, **Ad group**, or **Campaign**.

   > [!NOTE]
   > Unlike other Dimensions tables, you will see a summary **Unlabeled** row below your list of labels.
 This shows the performance data for all items not associated with the labels in the table.
-If you don’t have any filters applied, the **Unlabeled** row represents all items without labels.
+If you donâ€™t have any filters applied, the **Unlabeled** row represents all items without labels.
 If you filter on 3 labels out of 10, for example, this row will represent all items without these 3 labels.
 This can be a handy way to compare groups of labels.